canonical/nvme-tcp-poc/README.md

 ./setup-network.sh
 ```

-**TODO**: Ensure that:
- * the firewall accepts forwarding to the trunk
- * packets are properly NATed when using IPv4

 ### Optional: setting up virt-manager for the PoC

 Run `virt-manager` once to make it connect to the QEMU/KVM User session: